Introduction

 For Windows and Linux

-Linux Mint Live USB - A USB stick with a live copy of Linux Mint.
-To make this, get a USB and download the Linux Mint ISO (Cinnamon edition will do).
-Then we need to put that ISO on the USB stick using Rufus if you are on Windows, or the in built USB creator if you are on Linux already.
+1. Linux Mint Live USB: A USB stick with a live copy of Linux Mint.
+To create this, download the Linux Mint ISO (Cinnamon edition) and use a tool like Rufus if you are on Windows, or the built-in USB creator (for Linux) to write the ISO to the USB stick.

-Drive Enclosure - You may need a drive enclosure for your existing drive if you do not have a way to plug both the replacement drive and current drive in the same computer.
+2. Drive Enclosure: You might need a drive enclosure for your existing drive if you don’t have a way to connect both the new and old drives to the same computer.

 Step 1: Finding and fitting a new drive